brianreinhold/NordicPHDs/README.md

 ## Commands Response Parameters

-The get number of stored records command is two bytes containing the number of stored records in little endian format.
+The get number of stored records command is two bytes containing the number of stored records followed by the epoch of the first and last records in little endian format.
+If there are no stored records the epoch values are both zero.
+If there is only one record the two epochs have the same value.

 # **IEEE Mder FLOATs**